tae898/taewoon.kim/projects/human-memory.md

 9. Encoding a video into a short-term memory might be as “simple” as processing a sequence of frames one by one.
 But probably not!
 A video is more than just a stack of images.
-10. Memory decoding, in the context of Humemai, is the reverse of memory encoding.
+10. Memory decoding, in the context of HumemAI, is the reverse of memory encoding.
 That is, this is a skill that turns a knowledge graph into text, image, audio, or a video.
 This is probably very challenging, but we have seen some remarkable decoders lately, e.g., diffusion models, LLMs with Transformer decoders, etc., that can generate very nice images and texts.
-The challenge in Humemai is to condition them with a knowledge graph.
+The challenge in HumemAI is to condition them with a knowledge graph.
 LLM based agents are getting more attention.
 See this blog post ["LLM Powered Autonomous Agents"](https://lilianweng.github.io/posts/2023-06-23-agent/) (Weng, L. 2023) for